3 Data Science Manager Resume Examples For 2023

 • Productionizing Models

-While your skills list should be highly technical and focus primarily on your hard skills, your experience section is a great place to show that you can assist others with your knowledge.
+While your skills list should be highly technical and focus primarily on hard skills like MySQL and Pandas, your experience section is a great place to show how you assist others with your knowledge.

-Your work history should show the path you took to advance to management, including your ability to connect with others and make a positive impact within a group.
+Your work history should show the path you took to advance to management, including your ability to connect with others and make a positive impact within a group while sharing your knowledge of propensity modeling and Flask.

 Speaking of impact, you’ll need to measure it whenever you share your accomplishments.
-Use quantifiable data to back your claims–otherwise, you sacrifice some eye-catching credibility!
+Good resumes use quantifiable data to back your claims—otherwise, you sacrifice invaluable credibility in terms of your ability to create results with your models and methodologies!

 Here are some samples: